 If the optimist is cut off in traffic, for example, instead of getting angry or upset, he will simply downgrade the importance of the event by saying something like, “Oh, well, I guess that person is just having a bad day.”

-Look upon the inevitable setbacks that you face as being temporary, specific and external.
+Remember that the inevitable setbacks that you face are temporary, specific, and external.
 View the negative situation as a single event that is not connected to other potential events and that is caused largely by external factors over which you can have little control.

-Simply refuse to see the event as being in any way permanent, pervasive or indicative of personal incompetence of inability.
+Simply refuse to see the event as being in any way permanent, pervasive, or indicative of personal incompetence or inability.
 Resolve to think like an optimist, no matter what happens.
-You may not be able to control events but you can control the way you react to them.
+You may not be able to control events, but you can control the way you react to them.
 The earlier you learn this, the happier you will be in life.

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.